 review their policies, procedures, and practices to ensure that they do not prohibit the use of the terms dyslexia, dyscalculia, and dysgraphia in evaluations, eligibility, and IEP documents.”

-For more information on criteria for eligibility of a specific learning disability refer to Determining Special Education Eligibility for Specific Learning Disabilities.
+For more information on the criteria for eligibility for a specific learning disability refer to Determining Special Education Eligibility for Specific Learning Disabilities.